aztecadmin/netflix-spot-takehome/README.md

 I chose to leverage Apollo GraphQL (server and client) to pass data between the server and client.

 Apollo was extremely useful.
 I was able to generate typescript types that were consumable on the frontend which made the development process very comfortable.

-### Learnings

-I really enjoyed the process of re-familiarizing myself with Apollo.
-I see a lot of benefit (and some drawbacks) to relying on typed data structures that the client and api can share.

-As always, part of the dance in this project entailed being mindful of how to balance the desire to modularize and optimize data structures with time.
-For example, I intentionally didn't leverage React's context or reducer APIs because, quite frankly, the scope of this project didn't require it.
-It's perfectly fine to have a parent component manage state for its children so long as this doesn't lead to the need for excessive prop drilling.
-Also, I found myself realizing some inefficiencies in my design after creating/implementing it.
-This is normal in the real world.
-The key is to assess how limiting those inoptimalities are and re-design when necessary.